 I had mixed feelings about clothing when I was pregnant.
 On one hand, I didn’t want to spend a ton of cash on clothes – considering I wasn’t going to be pregnant forever – but on the other hand, I was going to be wearing the same clothes over and over again so it would be kinda nice if I liked them.
-There’s no right or wrong way to dress a bump but there are a few ways to make it easier, and thanks to the folks that make the MaterniT® 21 PLUS test, I’ve been able to pull them together here.
+There’s no right or wrong way to dress a bump but there are a few ways to make it easier and build a killer maternity wardrobe.

 Here are some tips and tricks to pulling together a great maternity wardrobe